Pietro Comuzzo

-Pietro Comuzzo (born 20 February 2005) is an Italian professional footballer who plays as a centre-back for Serie A club Fiorentina.
+Pietro Comuzzo (born 20 February 2005) is an Italian professional footballer who plays as a centre-back for Serie A club Torino, on loan from Fiorentina, and the Italy national team.

 Club career

 Born in San Daniele del Friuli, Comuzzo started playing football at local grassroots club Tricesimo at the age of six, before joining the youth sectors of Udinese and Pordenone, and then moving to Fiorentina's academy in 2019.

 He then came through the Viola's youth ranks, being named as captain of the under-18 squad, before being promoted to the under-19 team in the first months of 2023.
 In March of the same year, he signed his first professional contract with Fiorentina, penning a deal until 2025, with an option for another year.
 During the same season, he helped the under-19 team win the Supercoppa Primavera, as they also reached the Coppa Italia final.

 At the start of the 2023–24 season, Comuzzo started training with the first team, under manager Vincenzo Italiano.
 On 8 October 2023, the defender made his professional (and Serie A) debut for Fiorentina, coming on as a substitute for Jonathan Ikoné in a 3–1 league win over Napoli.
 On 26 October, he made his debut in a continental tournament, coming on for injured Michael Kayode in the sixth minute of a 6–0 win over Čukarički in the UEFA Europa Conference League group stage.

 On 17 August 2024, Comuzzo made his first professional start in a 1–1 league draw against Parma.

+During the summer of 2026, Comuzzo went to Torino on loan.

 International career

 Comuzzo has represented Italy at under-17, under-18 and under-20 level.

 He received his first call-up to the Italian under-20 national team in September 2023.

 On 8 November 2024, coach Luciano Spalletti included Comuzzo in the Italy senior team squad for UEFA Nations League fixtures against Belgium and France.
+In May 2026, he was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.